Sebaceous Glands and Your Skin: Everything You Need to Know

 Introduction to sebaceous glands

-The term "sebum" or "sebaceous gland" is often used in skincare jargon.
-This is because they're often associated with the development of pimples and blackheads.
-But what exactly are these sebaceous glands?
-How do they work, what do they do, and how do you keep them functioning properly?
+Something we often encounter in skincare jargon is the word 'sebum' or 'sebaceous gland'.
+This is because they are often associated with the development of pimples and blackheads.
+But what exactly is the deal with these sebaceous glands?
+How do they work, what do they do, and how do you ensure they continue to function properly?

-In this blog you can read everything you need to know about sebaceous glands.
+In this blog, you will read everything you need to know about sebaceous glands.

 What are sebaceous glands?

-Sebaceous glands are small organs in the skin, invisible to the naked eye.
-They produce an oily substance called sebum.
-Sebum keeps your skin and hair supple and also makes the skin more water-resistant.
-Sebaceous glands are part of the intermentum, which consists of your skin, hair, nails, and other structures that help protect the body from environmental or physical damage.
+Sebaceous glands are small organs in the skin that are not visible to the naked eye, they produce an oily substance: sebum.
+Sebum is something that keeps your skin and hair smooth, in addition, sebum also makes the skin more water repellent.
+Sebaceous glands are part of the integumentary system, which consists of your skin, hair, nails, and other structures that help protect the body from environmental or physical damage.

-They're located in the dermis, the second layer of skin.
-Most sebaceous glands are found near hair, such as the scalp, face, back, and chest.
-They're not found on the palms of your hands or the soles of your feet.
+They are located in the dermis, which is the second layer of skin (also called the dermis).
+Most sebaceous glands are located near hairs.
+Think of the scalp, your face, on your back and chest.
+You won't find them on your palms and soles of your feet.

 How does a sebaceous gland work?

-The sebaceous gland contains a glandular cell.
-When glandular cells develop, they store large amounts of fat inside the cell.
-Eventually, the entire cell interior is replaced by fat, and the nucleus disappears.
-This causes the cell to die and burst.
+In the sebaceous gland, there is a gland cell.
+When gland cells develop, they store large amounts of fat inside the cell.
+At a certain point, the entire cell interior is replaced by fat, and the cell nucleus also disappears.
+As a result, the cell dies and bursts open.

-The remaining oil is also called sebum.
-It's a mixture of fats and cell debris.
-The sebum then flows through the ducts and pores onto the skin.
+The remaining fat is also called sebum.
+It is a mixture of fats and cell residues.
+The sebum then reaches the skin through the drainage tubes and pores.

-Besides retaining moisture and regulating skin temperature, sebum also contains squalene and other substances that prevent bacteria, fungi and other microorganisms from causing infections.
+In addition to retaining moisture and regulating skin temperature, sebum also contains squalene and other substances that prevent bacteria, fungi, and other microorganisms from causing infections.

-From around age 20, sebum production stagnates and slows down as we age.
-This can cause the skin to become somewhat drier and less elastic.
-This slowdown is often accompanied by a decrease in androgen production.
+From the age of about 20, sebum production stagnates, and slows down as we get older.
+This may make the skin somewhat drier and less elastic.
+The slowdown often goes hand in hand with a decrease in the production of androgen.

-This decrease also means your skin retains less moisture.
+Due to the decrease, your skin also retains moisture less well.
 The loss of moisture, combined with the decrease in collagen and keratin, can lead to dry skin (xerosis cutis) and brittle hair.

 Sebaceous glands and pimples

-As more pimples develop, this triggers an immune system response.
-The skin becomes red and inflammation develops as the body tries to control the infection.
+As more pimples develop, this triggers a reaction from the immune system.
+The skin becomes red and inflammations occur, as the body tries to get the infection under control.

-Teenagers are most vulnerable to acne during puberty because they experience the most severe hormonal changes that increase sebum production.
-Acne can also have other causes, such as hormonal changes caused by birth control or diet.
+Teenagers are most vulnerable to acne during puberty, as they undergo the most severe hormonal changes that increase sebum production.
+Acne can also have other causes, such as hormonal changes caused by contraception or diet.

 Skincare tip for sebaceous gland care

-Although genes and hormones play a major role in the functioning of our sebaceous glands, there are several things you can do to keep them functioning properly.
-This will reduce the risk of pimples.
+Despite the fact that genes and hormones play a major role in the functioning of our sebaceous glands, there are a few things you can do to keep them functioning properly.
+This reduces the chance of pimples.

-2. Use a good moisturizer.
-This allows you to replenish the moisture your sebaceous glands can no longer produce, improving your skin's health.
-Consider carefully which type of moisturizer suits your skin. ( Tip: At Olivida, we sell a wide range of moisturizers for all skin types: Order Day Cream – Skincare from A-Brands & for Every Budget).
+2 Use a good moisturizer.
+This can replenish the moisture that your sebaceous glands can no longer replenish, improving the health of your skin.
+Pay close attention to which type of moisturizer suits your skin.
+(Tip: at Olivida we sell a wide range of moisturizers for all skin types: Order Day Cream – Skincare from A-Brands & For every Budget ).

 Time to work on healthier skin?
-We at Olivida.nl believe this starts at home with using the right products!
-We have a wide range of products, including day creams and SPF.
+We at Olivida.nl believe that this starts at home with the use of the right products!
+We have an extensive range of all kinds of products, including day creams and SPF

-Our products are exclusively from salon brands, meaning they contain higher concentrations of active ingredients.
-This way, the products can truly benefit your skin.
+Our products are only from salon brands, which means they contain higher concentrations of active ingredients.
+In this way, the products can really do something for your skin.

 Professional salon brands at Olivida